nathanbraun/nathanbraun-com/content/pain.md

 [nate@nathanbraun.com](mailto:nate@nathanbraun.com)).

-Also, as someone always on the lookout for new software ideas, I think it's interesting (and often valuable) to hear people talk about pain points too.
+Also, as someone always on the lookout for new software ideas, I think it's interesting (and often valuable) to hear people talk about pain points.
+Maybe others find it interesting too.

 ### Update 2020-09-28.
 Putting these in writing (in public) for a few days has already made them seem